MicrosoftDocs/SupportArticles-docs/support/azure/general/hpc-management-service-not-start.md

 ## Resolution

-To resolve the issue, fix the instances in wrong state.
+To resolve the issue, fix the instances in the wrong state.
 To do this, follow these steps:

 1. Save the following PowerShell script as FixInstanceStateError.ps1 file.